Archan6el/lamassu-satellite/README.md

 Check out [this](https://github.com/Archan6el/lamassu-website) git repo to see the web interface that utilizes our ML model

+Our presentation at the Datathon can be found in the `presentation` directory.

 # Project Overview

 Our project aims to develop an AI-based tool to detect and identify cotton fields within satellite imagery for improved agricultural monitoring.
 Our tool was specifically developed for Coffee county in Georgia, US.